 Trouble Signs Indicating Poor Home Construction

-Of course, you may not be able to spot every sort of defect, particularly as your contractor or builder wraps up the job.
-Some may be located behind the finished surfaces of your home, such as improper or incomplete paper or metal flashing around window and doors, structural framing deficiencies, or poor roof installation.
+The trouble is, you might not be able to easily spot every sort of home defect, particularly as your contractor or builder wraps up the job.
+Some could be located behind finished surfaces, as would be the case with improper or incomplete paper or metal flashing around window and doors, structural framing deficiencies, or poor roof installation.
+Even a home inspector is not responsible for opening up walls to look for such issues.

-The contractor can advise you whether they indicate a possible construction defect, or whether they can easily be corrected through simple repairs or maintenance.
-(For instance, slight cracks in stucco, siding, or wood trim may be addressed in the normal repainting cycle for your location.)
+Your best bet, before and after moving in, might be to watch for red flags, then hire a professional contractor to investigate further.
+The contractor can advise you whether the issue is a true construction defect, or can be dealt with through simple repairs or maintenance.
+(For instance, slight cracks in stucco, siding, or wood trim might be addressed in the normal repainting cycle for your location.)

 When to Check Your Newly Constructed Home for Defects

+Ideally, you should monitor your home's construction all along the way.
 If your home is being built by a developer (as part of a planned community), then you should also arrange to conduct a final examination of the home before the closing date.
 At this time, you can also bring in a professional inspector to identify issues and write up a report.
 This allows you to raise issues with the builder while you still have maximum leverage.

 Issues to Look for on the Exterior of Your Newly Constructed Home

-Take a walk around the outside of your newly built home, with a camera and notepad in hand.
+Take a walk around the outside of your newly built home, with camera and notepad in hand.
 Issues to do with exterior surfaces, sealing of windows and doors, a patio or deck, and concrete surfacing should be your main focus here.

-If the exterior of your house is stucco, look for cracks that are larger than "hairline" – particularly at the corners of windows and doors.
-If the surface of the stucco is flaking or "spalling" off, this may indicate that the stucco was not applied properly.
+If the your house is surfaced with stucco, look for cracks that are larger than "hairline"—particularly at the corners of windows and doors.
+Flaking or "spalling" could indicate that the stucco was not applied properly.
+Look for gaps between the stucco and windows, doors, hose bibs, pipes, ducts, and electrical fixtures.
+These gaps could be sources of water intrusion.

 If you have exterior decks or patios, look for cracks in the walking surfaces and at the intersection between the deck and the wall of the house.